 The D1N (peak weighted) wow and flutter was measured as 0.45 per cent at the start of copies, increasing to 0.55 per cent at the end of copies.
-As can be seen from the photograph of THE TAPE DUPLICATING CO.
+As can be seen from the photograph of the largest INDEPENDENT CUSTOM DUPLICATOR in Europe

+THE TAPE DUPLICATING CO.
 (G.B.)
 LTD.